afnansyed/TV-show-navigator/backend/database-structure.md

 - "seasonNumber" : TEXT : season number for that episode
 - "episodeNumber" : TEXT : episode number for the episode
 ## newRatings
-only one rating per user-show pair
+only one rating per user-show pair (composite PRIMARY KEY, replace on conflict)
 - "userID" : INTEGER : number matching the rowid for that user in table: User, column: "rowid"
 - "showID : TEXT : string id matching the id for the tv series, found in table: Series, column: "tconst"
 - "rating" : FLOAT : rating of show, values constrained between 0,10